Health Care Waste Classification Using Deep Learning Aligned with Nepal's Bin Color Guidelines: Materials and Methods

 \subsection{Model Training}

-The experiments were conducted using two NVIDIA Tesla T4 GPUs, where models were tested using 5 folds with each fold trained for 30 epochs using MobileNetV3-S, ResNeXt-50, EfficientNet-B0 and YOLO models (v5-s/v8-n).
-We use the Stratified K-fold technique to maintain the same percentage of instances with each label \cite{kaliappan_impact_2023}.
+The experiments were conducted using two NVIDIA Tesla T4 GPUs.
+Models were tested using 5-fold stratified cross validation, with each fold trained for 30 epochs using MobileNetV3-S, ResNeXt-50, EfficientNet-B0 and YOLO models (v5-s/v8-n).
+The stratified K-fold technique was used to maintain the same percentage of instances for each label \cite{kaliappan_impact_2023}.

-DL models such as MobileNetV3-S, ResNeXt-50 and EfficientNet-B0 use pre-trained weights trained in ImageNet dataset with frozen base model layers and a custom classification head whereas YOLO models (v5-s/ v8-n) are trained from scratch.
-The precision, recall, F1-score and accuracy of each model along with inference time is averaged based on weighted.
+DL models such as MobileNetV3-S, ResNeXt-50 and EfficientNet-B0, used pre-trained weights trained in ImageNet dataset with frozen base model layers and a custom classification head.
+In contrast, YOLO models (v5-s/ v8-n) are trained from scratch.
+The precision, recall, F1-score and accuracy of each model along with inference time are reported as weighted average.
 Figure \ref{fig:training_curves}. depicts the training and validation loss and accuracy for each fold of EfficientNet-B0 model.

-The repeated measures of ANOVA results were also compared to see statistical significance.
-Under significance, Tukey’s HSD Post-Hoc test is used to identify differing pairs while controlling Type I error \cite{mchugh_multiple_2011}.
+The repeated measures of ANOVA results were also compared to determine statistical significance.
+When significance was found, Tukey's HSD Post-Hoc test was used to identify differing pairs while controlling the Type I error rate \cite{mchugh_multiple_2011}.